DKFZ-ODCF/SophiaWorkflow/README.md

 ```

-It is still possible to provide the insert sizes via the `insertsizesfile_list` variable, as is possible for the earlier versions.
+It is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the earlier versions.

 If you want to retrieve the BAM files and their metadata from the filesystem, you can also use the following variables: